University of Bradford Union: Campaigns

+In December 2023 the Union passed fresh policy calling the UK Government to "support an Inquiry into the humanitarian crisis in Gaza."

 Blood Donation — UBU has supported the right for gay men to give blood with its LGBT society campaigning throughout the year of 2006 and 2007 to lift the ban.
 The union supported the society in encouraging people who can to give blood and to call for the ban to be lifted in favour of a ban on promiscuity and people who partake in unsafe sex giving blood.

-Fair Trade — UBU coordinates the Bradford University Fair Trade Status, in 2006 the Union gained Fair Trade status for the University and continues to campaign on this issue.